GPR-ZRH/P4Install/UnrealEngine4/README.md

 Follow the instructions given by the script.
 Important information is written in red.

+**Important: If you already had files in your workspace you will need to submit any changes, remove all the files and then get them from the depot again.
+Typemap does not automatically apply to already downloaded files in the workspace.
+Ignoring this can lead to weird problems!"

 ### 3. Setup Perforce ignore file
 You can now close PuTTY.
 You will not need it any longer in this guide.